-You are being invited to take part in this research study because you are a smoker, currently receiving buprenorphine or methadone maintenance, and you are not currently seeking treatment for quitting smoking.
-People invited to participate in this study must be between the ages of 21 and 70 years old, healthy (and if female, cannot be pregnant or breastfeeding, must report using an approved form of birth control if applicable determined by the Project Medical Director, and must have the ability to complete weekly face-to-face video assessments and use a portable smartphone-based device to measure carbon monoxide (CO) which allows us to assess recent smoking.
+You are being invited to take part in this research study because you are a smoker with a mood or anxiety disorder who is not currently seeking treatment for quitting smoking.
+People invited to participate in this study must be between the ages of 21 and 70 years old, healthy, and if female cannot be pregnant or breastfeeding, must report using an approved form of birth control if applicable determined by the Project Medical Director and must have the ability to complete weekly face-to-face video assessments and use a portable smartphone-based device to measure breath carbon monoxide (CO) which allows us to assess recent smoking.
 This study is being conducted by the University of Vermont at the UVM Medical Center.
-A total of 205 individuals may be asked to participate.
+A total of 166 individuals may be asked to participate.